ohmanimblind/MediaBowl/README.md

 ## Project Description

- "MediaBowl" will be a program where a user can sort and parse through a database of Movies, Shows and Books, where they can recieve reccomendations based on their tastes.
+ "MediaBowl" will be a program where search a database of Movies, Shows and Books, where they can recieve reccomendations based on their tastes.
 A user can input a movie, book, or show they enjoyed and get reccommended other media that are similar in style.
-A user could also parse through said data based on ratings, actors, year released, etc. The project will be implemeneted through the use of SQL and C++, and Python.
-There are two main steps to the project: the developer side, and the user side.
-The developer side focuses on first creating a Python web-scraper to retrieve information on forms of media.
-Then, a C++ program will be used to populate a database with pulled information.
-This process will only be done once, and the relevance of information will be clarified to the user.
-The user end of the program function with the mySQL C++ connector 8.0, allowing a C++ program to communicate with our database and retreieve information.
+A user could also parse through said data based on actors, year released, etc. Users can be reccomended only books, movies, shows, are all 3 depending on what they're looking for in specefic.
+The program can also simply be used to find information regarding a specific title.

  > ## Phase II